delmurphy/WBS-Unsupervised-ML-Clustering/README.md

 This project explores the use of **unsupervised machine learning** in generating playlists automatically by identifying similarities between songs using their audio features.
 The case study focuses on **Moosic**, a startup that curates music playlists created by human experts, each designed to capture a specific **mood or musical style**.

 As the company grows, manually creating playlists is becoming difficult to scale.
-Using a dataset of songs collected from the Spotify API, we apply **unsupervised learning techniques** to group songs into clusters that can serve as prototype playlists.
+Using a dataset of songs collected from the Spotify API, I apply **unsupervised learning techniques** to group songs into clusters that can serve as prototype playlists.

 The goal is not to perfectly replace human curators, but to evaluate how machine learning can **support playlist creation and improve scalability**.